State-by-State Election Highlights

 With over 1,000 Green registrants, the Green Party of Colorado became a ballot status, minor political party during 1998.
 During June, they held their first nominating convention as a ballot status party, in the historic Chautauqua Auditorium in Boulder.

 Two candidates were nominated for partisan office: Dean Myerson for University of Colorado Regent at large, a statewide office, and Nancy York for Larimer County Commissioner.
-Myerson is a member of the Boulder Green Alliance and York, a member of the Poudre Valley Greens living in Forty Collins.
+Myerson is a member of the Boulder Green Alliance and York, a member of the Poudre Valley Greens living in Fort Collins.

 Myerson finished with 3.6%, the highest of any third party candidate for state office in Colorado.
 York finished with 15%, among the highest for third party candidates for any office in Colorado in a three-way race.